Scott Dixon: 2016–2020

-He drove a car equipped with a new universal aerodynamic car package for the 2018 season and had no technical disadvantage to Penske.
+Dixon drove a car equipped with a new universal aerodynamic car package for the 2018 season and had no technical disadvantage to Penske.
 He took five top-ten finishes, including consecutive podiums at the Indianapolis road course and the Indianapolis 500 in the first six races.
 Dixon won the first race of the Chevrolet Detroit Grand Prix doubleheader after leading 39 laps, and he led the final 119 laps of the DXC Technology 600 at Texas for the championship lead two races later.
 Three races after Texas, he won his third and final race of 2018, the Honda Indy Toronto.
 Dixon finished no lower than fifth in the year's final five races and took pole position at Gateway.
 He won his fifth IndyCar championship finishing second in the season-ending Grand Prix of Sonoma, scoring 678 points.